 *Our stay at Bluestone National Park Resort was kindly provided to us for free in exchange for an honest and open review!
 All of the opinions expressed are entirely my own!
 Thank you so much Bluestone for such a great trip!!

 Hi!
-I’m Lucie - I'm pushing 30 at an alarming rate and I am a mother to 4 year old Harry.
+I’m Lucie - I'm now in my 30's and I am a mother to 4 year old Harry.

 I like to share my experiences of life with a deaf child via writing and filming videos for YouTube!